ignition-devs/ignition-api-8.1/README.md

 the [Wiki](https://github.com/thecesrom/Ignition/wiki/incendium)

 ### java/javax
-These are libraries for some Java packages and functions that are imported on `incendium` and `system` packages.
+These are libraries for some Java packages and functions that are imported on `incendium` and `system` packages meant to be used on systems where no JDK can be installed, and the project interpreter is Python 2.7.

 ### system (a.k.a.
 Ignition mock scripts)
 Is a library of Inductive Automation Ignition's API (mock) scripting functions meant to be included as a dependency on your